sonatype-nexus-community/nancy/README.md

 ## Installation

-At current time you have a few options:
+At the current time you have a few options:

 * Build from source
 * Download release binary from [here on GitHub](https://github.com/sonatype-nexus-community/nancy/releases)